typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-type-definitions.md

 ## When Not To Use It

-If you specifically want to use an interface or type literal for stylistic reasons, you can disable this rule.
+If you specifically want to use an interface or type literal for stylistic reasons, you can avoid this rule.